-Facial muscles, which are found in the subcutaneous tissue, reach and pull the facial skin.
+Facial muscles, which are found in the subcutaneous tissue, reach and pull the facial skin (Fig. 3-1).
 However, in four legged animals, these kinds of muscles exist throughout the whole body.

 Facial muscles of a cadaver should be preserved throughout the skinning process.
 To protect them, thin and careful skinning must be performed by keeping the subcutaneous papillae in mind (Fig. 3-3).
 When skinning face, students should invest enough time and care, as if they were plastic surgeons.

-The frontalis makes horizontal wrinkles in the forehead.
-The corrugator supercilii makes vertical wrinkles between the eyebrows, while the procerus makes horizontal ones between the eyes.
+The frontalis, corrugator supercilii, and procerus make wrinkles in the forehead, between the eyebrows, and between the eyes, sequentially.
 A facial muscle and the wrinkle formed by the muscle are in the right angle.

 Another spelling bee time!
-Corrugator “superciLii” is right, while “superciLLi” is wrong.
-To remember this, look at the corresponding word “ciLia” having one L. In addition, the muscle corrugator “supercilII” ends with two Is, like the muscle biceps “brachII” (Fig. 2-25).
+Corrugator “superciLii” has one L like “ciLia.”
+In addition, corrugator “supercilII” ends with two Is like biceps “brachII” (Fig. 2-25).

-A surrounding muscle to narrow a passage is called a sphincter (Fig. 7-14) or a constrictor (Fig. 3-45).
-Another term is orbicularis, found around the eye and mouth.
+A surrounding muscle to narrow a passage is called sphincter (Fig. 7-14) or constrictor (Fig. 3-46).
+Another term is orbicularis, found around the eyes and mouth.

-The orbicularis oculi and orbicularis oris make wrinkles that make us look aged.
 On a positive note, we sometimes take advantage of the wrinkles.
-We contract the orbicularis oris and the mentalis when pretending to think.
+We contract the orbicularis oris and the mentalis when pretending to think (Fig. 4-1).

 There are numerous facial muscles to move the mouth.
-The levator labii superioris plays an opposite role from depressor labii inferioris; the levator anguli oris from depressor anguli oris.
-The zygomaticus minor and major are used for happy expressions and the platysma for sad expressions (Fig. 3-2).
+The levator labii superioris plays an opposite role from the depressor labii inferioris; the levator anguli oris from the depressor anguli oris.
+The zygomaticus minor and major are used for happy expression and the platysma for sad expression (Figs. 3-2, 4-1).

 A segmentalized part of “levator labii superioris” is “levator labii superioris alaeque nasi.”
 However, we require students to only remember the main muscle, “levator labii superioris.”

 Major structures are generally placed inferior to minor structures.
-One hypothesis is that the major structures which are heavier have descended either due to the gravity or for the purpose of supporting the minor structures.
-The zygomaticus minor and major follow this rule.
+The zygomaticus minor and major follow this coincidence.

 When the zygomaticus major ends more laterally than the angle of mouth, a dimple is made.
 The dimple appears when smiling (contracting the zygomaticus major).